 periods due to not being able to hunt their preferred food

 of seals.
-Up to 50% of a polar bears weight can be fat!
+Up to 50% of a polar bears' weight can be

-It also helps they to float naturally when swimming so avoiding
+fat!
+It also helps them to float naturally when swimming

-having to use energy to keep their head out of the water.
+so avoiding having to use energy to keep their head out

 - Processing body fat to gain metabolic water